lojithv/cms201-test/README.md

 2. go to `http://127.0.0.1:3033/ai/backup` (login using google oauth as prompted).
 3. in the FIRST terminal, you will see a log entry that looks like this: `deno run --allow-net --allow-read=data/ --allow-write=data/ scripts/workerEvents.js "http://127.0.0.1:3033" "1" "<secret>"`
 4. copy the command and run it in a SECOND terminal console in project root folder.
 This will then trigger the deno server script with correct paramaters.
-5. To debug the workerEvents.js script, you can add `--inspect-brk` after `deno run` in the command above, and then open `chrome://inspect` in a chrome browser to debug it.
+5. To debug the workerEvents.js script, you can add `--inspect-brk=127.0.0.1:9230` after `deno run` in the command above, and then open `chrome://inspect` in a chrome browser to debug it.
 6. To debug the worker code, and press [d] in the FIRST terminal console to open the inspector in a browser.
 7. It is not possible to run the workerEvents.js script on localhost yet.